AM210699/ToDoAppRepoFinalProject/README.md

 The app has a responsive design that adjusts to multiple screen sizes for a seamless user experience.

-Overall, your to-do list app offers a user-friendly layout for managing chores, as well as additional customization via light and dark modes.
+Overall, the to-do list app offers a user-friendly layout for managing chores, as well as additional customization via light and dark modes.
 Users may arrange their duties efficiently, update information, and enjoy a visually pleasing design.